Best Combo Amps 2024: Our Pick Of Stunning Solid-State and Tube Combos For All Budgets

 Some may prefer a tube amp

 It's difficult to have a guide to the best combo amps and not include something from the immensely popular Katana range.
-Boss captured the hearts of millions of players with its rugged, affordable and simple-to-use amp that it just had to bag our number one slot.
+Boss captured the hearts of millions of players with its rugged, affordable, and simple-to-use amp, and so it just had to bag our number one slot.

-We think we can all agree that the line between solid-state and tube is getting increasingly blurred, with advancements in technology making digital modeling amps almost indistinguishable from their tube counterparts.
+In recent years, the line between solid-state and tube has become increasingly blurred, with advancements in technology making digital modeling amps almost indistinguishable from their tube counterparts.
+The Generation 3 Katana takes this even further.

-Offering players access to five channels - Clean, Crunch, Lead, Brown, and Acoustic, as well as 15 in-built effects, this is a highly versatile little amp for home use, as well as the stage.
+The Gen 3 Katana 50 now offers players access to six channels – Clean, Crunch, Lead, Brown, Acoustic, and the new Pushed channel, which emulates a tube amp just on the verge of breakup.
+As well as 15 in-built effects, this is a highly versatile little amp for home use, as well as the stage.
 As you would expect from Boss, the effects are among the best around, with the delay, chorus, tremolo, reverb, and overdrive all taken from Boss' extensive back catalog of effects.

 Best combo amps: Vox AC30C2